NightwindDev/Tweak-Tutorial/p7_substratetweaks.md

 Logos is great to use, however sometimes there are scenarios when using no Logos (or just Substrate-hooking) is better to use.

+## Preparation

+Since we will not be using Logos, it would be best to change the `Tweak.xm` file to `Tweak.m`.
+The `Tweak.xm` in the Makefile also needs to be converted to `Tweak.m` so the file is linked properly.

 ## Difference between Logos and Substrate

 * `%hook` - This specific syntax does not exist without Logos, although there is an equivalent: `MSHookMessageEx`.